 for the reception of waste as it was hoped that plot holders would separate the material putting normal compostable waste, plant tops and leaves, annual weeds in Bin 1 and perennial weeds in Bin 2.

-when dealing with waste containing a significant proportion of perennial weeds the weeds would be dried, drowned or hot composted.
+when dealing with waste containing a significant proportion of perennial weed roots or flowerheads with seeds the weeds would be dried, drowned or hot composted.
 We are normally only on the site once a week so are unable to turn (aerate) the material

 in the bins as often as is required to maiantain the temperatures necessary for hot composting e.g. every other day for the first few weeks.
 So we have the choice of drowning or drying weeds with seeds and roots.
 We ask that these are put in a separate